ph101pp/react-mount/readme.md

 >
 > ```js
 > {
-> 	"tagname"	: 	ReactComponent,
+> 	"tag-name"	: 	ReactComponent,
-> 	"tagName"	: 	ReactComponent,
+> 	"tag-Name"	: 	ReactComponent,
-> 	"TAGNAME"	: 	ReactComponent,
+> 	"TAG-NAME"	: 	ReactComponent,
 > 	...
 > 	[tag]		: 	[component]
 > }
 > ```
 > Tag names are __case insensitive__.
-All the above definitions would do the same / override each other.
+All the above definitions would do the same / the first component would be mounted to all of the tags).
+>
+> __Tipp:__ All lower case tag names containing at least one dash are valid html.

 #####props `optional`
 > _Type_ `object`